Enter the

 Applications

-Sanuki Hime strawberries are best suited for raw applications as their sweet flavor and bright red coloring are showcased when consumed fresh, out-of-hand.
-The fruits can be sliced and tossed into a green salad and fruit bowls, halved and used as an edible garnish on cakes, tarts, and pies, or blended into ice cream, gelato, and compotes.
-They can also be used as a topping on parfaits, cereals, and pancakes, blended into smoothies, muddled into lemonade and cocktails, or cooked into jams.
-In Japan, Sanuki Hime strawberries are popularly layered in sandwiches with cream, used as a flavoring in mochi, or are decorated on shortcakes.
+Sanuki Hime strawberries have a mild and sweet flavor suited for fresh preparations.
+The variety has delicate, easily damaged flesh making it less suitable for cooked preparations, and it is popularly eaten straight out of hand to appreciate the fruit's flavor and tender texture.
+Sanuki Hime strawberries can be sliced and tossed into salads, mixed into fruit bowls, or used as a fresh topping over cereal, oats, and parfaits.
+They can also be halved and layered on toast, served with creamy spreads, dipped in condensed milk as a snack, or used as an edible garnish on cakes, tarts, and pies.
+Try blending Sanuki Hime strawberries into ice cream and gelato or using them in compotes.
+The fruits can also be muddled into lemonade and cocktails or cooked into jams and jellies.
+In Japan, Sanuki Hime strawberries are popularly layered in sandwiches with cream, used as a flavoring in mochi, or decorated on shortcakes.
 Sanuki Hime strawberries pair well with fruits such as blueberries, mangoes, kiwis, bananas, coconut, and oranges, vanilla, Nutella, and red bean.
-The fresh fruits will keep 3-7 days when stored lightly covered and dry in the refrigerator.
+Whole, unwashed Sanuki Hime strawberries will keep for 3 to 7 days when stored lightly covered and dry in the refrigerator's crisper drawer.

 Ethnic/Cultural Info